ConduitIO/conduit/docs/architecture-decision-records/20230123-pipeline-configuration-files.md

 configuration file also can't be mutated through the API, they need to be changed in the corresponding configuration file.

+Files that contain multiple pipelines with the same ID (duplicates) are treated as invalid and are skipped.
+If pipelines with the same ID are defined in multiple files, the first pipeline will be provisioned and all other will be skipped.

+Configuration files are treated separately, meaning that one invalid file won't cause other configuration files from being provisioned.

 ## Consequences

 This approach makes configuration files the single source of truth for pipelines